 Who can be a student at Tikvah Online Academy?

 Any student interested in big ideas and serious discussion is invited to submit an application.
-In Fall 2020, we are offering courses for the following age cohorts:
+We are offering courses for the following age cohorts:

 ✔ Current 7th and 8th Grade Students